eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   and how to take full advantage of *Fast DDS* wide set of capabilities in a ROS 2 project.

 + :ref:`dds_record_and_replay`.
-  Instructions on how to tune your application to be able to record and replay your DDS messages using ROS 2 rosbag2 package.
+  Instructions on how to tune your application to be able to record and replay your DDS messages using `eProsima DDS Record and Replay <https://github.com/eProsima/DDS-Record-Replay>`_.

 + :ref:`use-case-request-reply`.
   Although *Fast DDS* provides a *Publisher-Subscriber* communication protocol, it offers a mechanism to use